litepalette/litepalette.github.io/_notes/2020-02-05-information-theory-podcast.md

 ---
 layout: post
-title: Notes on Information theory - Your brain on psychedelics to life in the universe
+title: Notes on Information theory
+excerpt: Your brain on psychedelics to life in the universe
 ---

 Information theory seems to permeate multiple podcasts I've been listening to.
 It is also referred to in some media studies text I read; planning to understand this further, more intimately.